-Lightning: An electric light show in the sky we get to experience quite often, sometimes up close (too close).
+Layman’s definition of ‘Lightning’: An electric light show in the sky we get to experience quite often, sometimes up close (too close).

 Here are some ways you can protect your air conditioner from a lightning strike

-Turn off your AC
+1. Turn off your AC

 The hot, humid weather that makes us want to fire up our air conditioners is also weather that is prone to thunderstorms.
 The idea that a nearby lightning strike can affect your home’s HVAC unit is a legitimate concern.
 But running your AC during a thunderstorm can lead to some serious damage.